avni0000patel/E-commerce-Back-End/README.md

 Express - the most popular Node web framework that makes it easy to work with routes

-MySQL - stores information in separate tables and connects with keys
+Moment - a JavaScript date library for parsing, validating, manipulating, and formatting dates

-Sequelize - a Node js based object relational mapper that makes it easy to work with MySQL
+Mongoose - a MongoDB object modeling tool designed to work in an asynchronous environment

-Dotenv - reads key value pairs from a .env file and can set them as environment variables
+Nodemon - a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected.

 ## Instructions
 Run the following: